About the Program

 Our multidisciplinary curriculum encourages students to think beyond medium-specific approaches, providing them with ample elective choices within and beyond media arts and culture.
 During their first year, students work in a collaborative environment, a directed studio in which students participate in web-based and installation-based media art.
 These collaborative works prepare students for their capstone project, a yearlong thesis individually supervised by a faculty member.

 This graduate program immerses students in dynamic media projects with neighboring communities.
 Focusing on a process-based model, students come to understand the transformational role that arts can play in communities.
 By motivating students to imagine futures through research-based art production, the program enables them to work across a variety of media and platforms, an essential skill that will allow graduates to position themselves within the ever-shifting media industry and landscape.

-Video from Faculty Brooke Singer’s Junior Seminar class, where you can see New Media students planning, installing, and showing their art in Yonkers PC4 space.
+Video from faculty member Brooke Singer’s Junior Seminar class, where you can see New Media students planning, installing, and showing their art in Yonkers PC4 space.